Accessibility for King's web applications

 - Ensuring that all future teaching materials being developed and uploaded are accessible.

-Accessibility Statements are available for:
+Accessibility Statements are available for the below applications and websites:

 - King's main website